-The mean gap widths and standard deviations (SD) results for each group are presented in Table 1.
+The mean gap widths and SD results for each group are presented in Table 1.

-One-way ANOVA showed differences between the means of the groups (p = .001).
-Tukey's test revealed statistical significant differences between experimental groups (ES and EC) and GNB group, with smaller misfit values when implant and abutments were from the same manufacturer (GNB).
-The mean gap width for both experimental groups (ES and EC) were not significantly different; however, the ES group showed smaller mean values compared with the EC group.
+ANOVA showed differences between the means of the groups (p = .001).
+Tukey's test revealed statistical significant differences between experimental groups (ES and EC) and the GNB group, with smaller misfit values when implant and abutments were from the same manufacturer (GNB).
+The mean gap width for both experimental groups (ES and EC) were not significantly different, however, the ES group showed smaller mean values in comparison to the EC group.
 The distribution of vertical misfit for each group is shown in Figure 1.

-All GNB group specimens' photomicrographs were similar, showing a relatively smaller marginal gap size distributed uniformly within the six measuring points (Figure 2).
+All GNB group specimens' photomicrographs were similar, showing relatively smaller marginal gap size distributed uniformly within the six measuring points (Figure 2).

-Samples of the ES showed greater amount of misfit at the central area compared to the left and right edges (Figure 3).
-Group EC demonstrated larger average vertical misfit (10.62 μ m ± 2.16) distributed non-uniformly (Figure 4).
+Samples of the experimental group (ES) showed greater amount of misfit at the central area compared with the left and right edges (Figure 3).
+Group EC demonstrated larger average vertical misfit (10.62 $\mu$ m ± 2.16) distributed non-uniformly (Figure 4).